kolinsturt/kolinsturt.github.io/_posts/2013-04-01-sha_using_openssl.md

 SHA-1 has major weaknesses.
 It is not approved for production cryptographic implementations.
 You should not for applications relying on security.
 [1](https://www.schneier.com/blog/archives/2005/02/cryptanalysis_o.html) [2](http://2012.sharcs.org/slides/stevens.pdf).

 You'll use the SHA2 family of operations in the OpenSSL  encryption library.
 While OpenSSL is C code, it is quite common to use it for C++ development.
 The other common library is [Crypto++](http://www.cryptopp.com/).

-You can use one-shot functinos such as `SHA512`.
+In OpenSSL, you can use one-shot functinos such as `SHA512`.
 This is good if you already have all the data to hash.
 If the entirety of the message is not stored in memory such as when using streams, you can use multiple hash calls.
 You'll learn this way because the solution is more extensible.
 It works for both streams and one-shot logic.

 ### Initializing a Context

 To initialize a context structure, call `EVP_DigestInit()`.
 You then add chunks using the `EVP_DigestUpdate()` function.
 When there's no more data to add, call `EVP_DigestFinal()` to get a pointer to the hashed data.
-This function will also erase the context structure.

 These are higher level functions for message digests - [EVP_Digest](https://www.openssl.org/docs/crypto/EVP_DigestInit.html).
-The EVP methods are "envelope", high level interfaces to cryptographic operations.
+The EVP methods are "envelope" interfaces to cryptographic operations.
 Always start with a high level solution.
 Low level solutions may introduce more security holes if you're not careful with the implementation.
 Create a header file and call it *MessageDigest.h*.
-Don't forget to link against the libcrypto and libssl libraries:
+Don't forget to link against the *libcrypto* and *libssl* libraries:

 	#include <iostream>
 	#include <openssl/sha.h>
 	#include <stdio.h>
 	#include <string>